rsambing/professional-career/README.md

 # 🚀 Professional Career

 This repository is where I organize my journey to become a better software engineer and problem solver.
-It includes my resumes, interview notes, weekly reflections, and learning materials that are helping me grow — both personally and professionally.
+It includes my resumes, interview notes, A2SV community weekly reflections, and learning materials that are helping me grow — both personally and professionally.

 ---